 Want to relax?
 Bring a chair and some sunscreen and enjoy the sun.

 Ready to get in the water?
 Have fun swimming, surfing, or body boarding.
+Take it one step further and look into Los Angeles yacht rentals to get out on the water for a few hours.

 Another great part of many LA beaches is the piers.
 Here you can find shops, restaurants, and attractions like Ferris wheels and roller coasters.